 Ichthyosis is a dry skin condition.
 There are two general types:

-Inherited ichthyosis is caused by a genetic defect that is passed from parent to child or that occurs spontaneously.
+Inherited ichthyosis is caused by a genetic defect that is passed from parent to child or that occurs on its own.

 Acquired ichthyosis is relatively rare, but may be caused by any of the following:

 Factors that may increase your risk of ichthyosis include: